KyberNetwork/developer-portal/smart-contract-proxy-grant.md

 We are looking for talented developers to build an important extension for the KyberDAO system, a smart contract proxy to allow pool masters to trustlessly operate their pool without the need for deploying additional smart contracts.

-This proxy should be audited (audit cost excluded from grant) and ready to be mainnet deployment.
+This proxy should be audited (audit cost excluded from grant) and ready for mainnet deployment.

 ## Description: